shashank6993/shashank6993/README.md

 - 👋 Hi, I’m @shashank6993
 - 👀 I’m interested in Android Development
-- 🌱 I’m currently on KOtlin
+- 🌱 I have command on KOtlin
+- 👀 I'm interested  in Web Development
 - 🌱 I'm currently in Next.js
 - 📫 How to reach me mail me at shashank272004@gmail.com